-The shape of the structure would be modified such that the final crest elevation would be 5.9 feet (NAVD) across the entire length.
-In addition to regulating the hydrologic connectivity between Butano Creek and Butano Marsh, the marsh control structure is expected to limit tidal interaction between the marsh and the lagoon but would still allow spring higher high tides to enter the marsh.
-To accommodate the improvements, the existing structure would be partially deconstructed by disconnecting the existing fasteners, removing the chain link fence and some sandbags such that, when the concrete blocks are added, the final crest elevation is 5.9 feet (NAVD).
-Once the mound is degraded to the design sub-revetment elevation, the chain link fence would be reinstalled and existing fasteners would be secured to maintain the strength imparted by current stabilization methods to the sandbag structure.

-In addition to the ACBs, large woody material may also be attached to the marsh control structure to improve the aesthetics of the structure.
+25 The shape of the structure would be modified such that the final crest elevation would be 5.9 26 feet (NAVD) across the entire length.
+In addition to regulating the hydrologic connectivity 27 between Butano Creek and Butano Marsh, the marsh control structure is expected to limit 28 tidal interaction between the marsh and the lagoon but would still allow spring higher high 29 tides to enter the marsh.
+To accommodate the improvements, the existing structure would 30 be partially deconstructed by disconnecting the existing fasteners, removing the chain link 31 fence and some sandbags such that, when the concrete blocks are added, the final crest 32 elevation would be 5.9 feet (NAVD).
+Once the mound is degraded to the design sub-revetment 33 elevation, the chain link fence would be reinstalled and existing fasteners would be secured 34 to maintain the strength imparted by current stabilization methods to the sandbag structure.
+35 In addition to the ACBs, large woody material may also be attached to the marsh control 36 structure to improve the aesthetics of the structure.

-2.5.10 Pedestrian Bridge Replacement and Site Restoration
+37 2.5.10 Pedestrian Bridge Replacement and Site Restoration

 After construction activities are complete, the contractor would replace the existing pedestrian bridge at Butano Channel.
 The contractor would also restore disturbed access routes and disturbed staging areas to their pre-construction conditions.
-Since there will be no subsurface grading or excacation as part of the access routes, soils or materials used to protect the existing soil and subsurface resources will be completely removed after construction is complete.
-Additional site restoration measures include installing erosion controls, such as hydroseeding with native grasses and forbs to minimize post-construction erosion.
+Since there will be no subsurface grading or excacation as part of the access routes, soils or materials used to protect the existing soil and subsurface resources would be completely removed after construction is complete.
+Additional site restoration measures would include installing erosion controls, such as hydroseeding with native grasses and forbs to minimize post construction erosion.

-2.5.11 Summary of Areas Affected by Project Construction
+3 2.5.11 Summary of Areas Affected by Project Construction